 Highly Recommended WRAP Course

-This course is eligible for Continuing Education credit for those who need it.
-At a cost of $5.00, it is the best bargain around.
-You can access it at http://www.cmhsrp.uic.edu/health/ebp-wrap-course.asp.
+This course is eligible for Continuing Education credit for those who want it.
+At a cost of $5.00, it is the best bargain around, and this fee can be waived by following the instructions.
+You can read more and access it at: http://www.cmhsrp.uic.edu/health/ebp-wrap-course.asp

 WRAP is Born